getgrav/grav-learn/pages/01.basics/01.what-is-grav/docs.md

 ## Grav's Place in the Universe

 There are many powerful existing open source CMS solutions for building complex sites.
-Some of the more commonly used ones are [Joomla][joomla], [WordPress][wordpress], and [Drupal][drupal].
+Some of the more commonly used ones are [Joomla](http://joomla.org), [WordPress](http://wordpress.org), and [Drupal](http://drupal.org).
 The downside of these platforms is that they require serious commitment to learn how to use them before you can even begin to think about creating a website with them.

 These platforms provide a wealth of features and functionality that you can extend with a wide-variety of community and professionally developed extensions and themes.
 These extensions and themes are themselves often feature-packed, requiring yet more knowledge and time on the part of the implementor.